revk/ESP32-EPD/README.md

 ### Image

 This can be `http://` URL serving a PNG image, or just the end appended to `baseurl`.
-It is recommended that this is 1 bit indexed, but can be any valid PNG (memory permitting) cutting for e-paper at 50% brightness (does not dither, etc).
-It can include *alpha* channel to control if plotted.
+It is recommended that this is 1 bit indexed, but can be any valid PNG (memory permitting).
+It can include *alpha* channel to control if plotted (cuts at 50%.

 The image is typically stored in SD card if present as a backup.
 If the image is not a URL, then the SD card is checked anyway.